Urban Justice

 Urban Justice (released in the United Kingdom as Renegade Justice) is a 2007 American vigilante action film directed and shot by Don E. FauntLeRoy.
-The film stars Steven Seagal, who also producer, with a supporting cast of Eddie Griffin, Carmen Serano and Danny Trejo.
-It was released direct-to-DVD in the United States on November 13, 2007.
+It stars Steven Seagal with a supporting cast of Eddie Griffin, Carmen Serano and Danny Trejo.
+The film was released direct-to-DVD in the United States on November 13, 2007.

 Plot

 In Los Angeles, two rival gangs war with each other: the Hyde Park Gang, led by El Chivo, and the East Side Gangsters, led by Armand Tucker.
 Vice cop Max Ballister receives a call he assumes to be from his informant, Gary Morrison.
 Max leaves a romantic dinner with his wife and is gunned down.
 Max's angry father, Simon, a martial arts expert who is implied to be ex-CIA, moves to the neighborhood in which Max died and begins investigating.
 His landlady, Alice Park, who also runs a liquor store, aids him.
 The others do not know that the investigating cop, Frank Shaw, has formed a partnership with Tucker.

 As Simon investigates, he leaves a trail of beaten and dead gangsters.
 Gary gives Simon a lead on El Chivo, who runs most of the booking joints that Max went after.
 At his private club, El Chivo suggests that Tucker ordered the hit on Max.
 A pair of East Side Gangsters chase Simon via car, and Simon causes them to crash.
 One gangster dies, and Simon interrogates the other, Gary's brother Isaiah Morrison, who says Tucker sent them.
 Isaiah talks to Tucker, and Tucker threatens to kill everyone Isaiah cares about unless he kills Simon.
 The next morning, Simon saves Gary from a group of racists.
 Simon asks him if Isaiah was Max's killer, but Gary does not respond.
 As Gary leaves, Simon plants a tracking device on him.